Is a Japan Rail Pass Worth It in 2023?

 The best answer I can give you is this: It depends on your route.

-In order for you to see if a Japan Rail Pass is worth it for your own trip, you'll need to compare the cost of a Japan Rail Pass with how much it costs to buy individual tickets.
+To see if a Japan Rail Pass is worth it for your own trip, you'll need to compare the cost of a Japan Rail Pass with how much it costs to buy individual tickets.

-Comparing Current and New Prices for the JR Pass
+Current Prices for the JR Pass

-However, I bought my pass from Japan Experience and had a good experience with them.
+The online travel agency, Klook, sometimes has better prices.
+I bought my pass from Japan Experience and had a good experience with them.

 Comparing JR Pass with Individual Ticket Prices

-A 14-day pass would cost me US$329 (£261 or €298) if I bought it from Klook (shipping fee is included in the price) on July 29, 2023.
+A 14-day pass would cost me ¥80,000 (US$565 | £448 | €516) if I bought it from Klook (shipping fee is included in the price) in 2024.
+The exchange rate is as of January 2, 2024.

 You can easily figure out whether a Japan Rail Pass will be worth it for your own itinerary by looking up train routes on Google Maps, Hyperdia, or Navitime.